programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 This workflow could be used as a way of telling thematic stories through library collections by librarians and researchers alike.
 This approach is a new way to visualize library collections to gain better insights and justify their importance for a wider audience.
 Rather than presenting catalogue records as static entries this workflow treats the collection as a connected system of relationships that can be explored visually.
 This makes it especially useful for communicating the value of collections to audiences who may not otherwise engage with catalogue metadata directly.

 This lesson uses a subset of the [catalogue of the National Library of the Netherlands (KB)](https://www.kb.nl/over-ons/diensten/de-nederlandse-bibliografie) as its working example.
 As the national library, the KB collects, preserves and describes all publications published in the Netherlands, about the Netherlands, or in Dutch.
 This legal deposit function results in a collection that is both exceptionally complete and consistently well described.
 The catalogue metadata are correspondingly rich, offering a wealth of detail about each item.
 In this lesson, we focus specifically on the subject heading attributions in the collection, which are applied extensively and with notable consistency.
+This is precisely why we selected this catalogue dataset from the National Library of the Netherlands.

 ### A synchronic perspective